Claude Desktop¶

 Check CLAUDE.md¶

-# View CLAUDE.md
+# View CLAUDE.md (instructions only)

 cat CLAUDE.md

-# Should contain AAM markers:
+# Should contain instruction markers:

 # <!-- BEGIN AAM: python-standards instruction -->